 12.2 Closure Traits: FnOnce, FnMut, and Fn

 How a closure interacts with its captured environment determines which of the three closure traits it implements: FnOnce, FnMut, and Fn.
-These traits dictate whether the closure consumes, mutates, or only reads its environment.
-Functions accepting closures use these traits as bounds.
+These traits dictate whether the closure consumes (takes ownership of), mutates (mutably borrows), or only reads (immutably borrows) its environment.

 Capture Examples: